 Previously he worked on teleoperation for robotic arms in underground mines.
 In his master’s thesis, he used statistical models to improve handovers from humans to robots, leading to more intuitive collaboration.
-Robots were able to learn the grasp timings instead of relying on preprogrammed behavior.
-His current research continues this idea and pushes the boundaries from preprogrammed workers to collaborative teams.
-Using deep learning approaches, more complex behavior can be learned by the robot, allowing intricate joint tasks.
+His current research continues the idea by leveraging speech in cooperative assembly tasks.
+Using novel approaches, complex interaction dynamics can be learned and verified, allowing intuitive and secure Human-Robot Collaboration.
 He recently collaborated in developing an imitation learning approach for assembling a LEGO rocket by a human-robot team.
 This work was submitted to Humanoids 2016 and received the best video award.
 [Video]

 As he joined the Interactive Robotics Lab at Arizona State University he was awarded the CIDSE Doctoral Fellowship for Spring 2017.
 Besides his work as research assistant, Simon works as a teaching assistant for several courses in the fields of computer science and robotics.
 For additional information and a tabularly summary, see the following CV: Download CV